 Visit Cadouin (Aquitaine, France)Photo Gallery

-The centre of the village is a small central square with a medieval market hall, a cafe and an ensemble of traditional Dordogne buildings, and of course the abbey.
-The village continues a little way up the hill in both directions and although small is a very pleasant place to explore.
+The centre of the village is around a small central square with a medieval market hall and a famous abbey.
+Cadouin continues a little way up the hill in both directions and although small is a very pleasant place to explore.